PABA: benefits, dosage, contraindications

 Dermatological effect

-Para-aminobenzoic acid was first discovered as a remedy for depigmentation in laboratory mice fur.
-PABA, when used orally, can darken gray hair, although its precise mechanism on melanin metabolism remains unknown.
-When applied topically, PABA serves as a sunscreen filter, blocking ultraviolet UVB rays and providing protection against UVA at high concentrations.
+Para-aminobenzoic acid was first discovered as a remedy for depigmentation of the coats of laboratory mice.
+Orally administered PABA can darken gray hair, although its precise mechanism on melanin metabolism remains unknown.
+When applied topically, PABA serves as a sunscreen filter, blocking UVB radiation and providing protection against UVA at high concentrations.
 This photoprotective action preserves epidermal cells.

 Usages associés